Inter (band): History

 The band was formed in late 1995, with the lineup of Michael Boylan, Steven Bray and Johnny Gill.
 Sid Stovold, who had been helping the band out at rehearsals, joined soon after.
 From the start, the ethic of the band was to appear spontaneous on-stage, whilst still being musically tight.
 Live shows were characterized by energetic performances and on-stage joking around between songs.
 Preferring to concentrate on substance over style, the band members were renowned for dressing down and wearing their glasses on stage, whilst the vocals were delivered with pointedly southern English phrasing.

 1996 saw the appearance of the demo/release Product (brilliantly named after randomly picking a word from the ingredients list of a packet of peanuts) which received praise for its engagingly catchy songwriting.
 The band spent the next couple of years gaining a reputation as one of the hardest working unsigned bands (largely due to the efforts of manager and promoter, "Rubberhead" Pete Cole) and developing an infectiously fun and chaotic on-stage style.
 Several rave reviews in the national music press followed.
-During this time, Inter was featured on Fierce Panda's Screecher Comforts EP and headlined NME's 1997 Brats Unsigned.
+During this time, Inter was featured on Fierce Panda's Screecher Comforts EP with the track, Cherry Red Electric Blue and headlined NME's 1997 Brats Unsigned.
 They also featured on a Spanish advertising campaign for Casio.
-In 1997, the band released their debut single Happy Ending on the Pet Sounds label which received regular airplay on national radio and also recorded their first Peel session for BBC Radio 1.
+In 1997, the band recorded their debut single, Happy Ending, which was mastered at Abbey Road Studios and released on the Pet Sounds label.
+The track received regular national radio airplay and led to the band recording their first Peel Session for BBC Radio 1 at Maida Vale studios.
 The band also appeared at the Radio 1 roadshow held in Albert Square, Manchester.